 This eighth generation of the Corvette—the first-ever with a mid-mounted engine—was engineered first and foremost as a convertible, General Motors claims.
 The goal from the beginning was to make sure customers wouldn’t have to sacrifice any functionality, performance or comfort when choosing this model over the coupe.

-- Also: Behold the 2020 Chevrolet Corvette Convertible!
+- Also: 2020 Chevrolet Corvette Production Has Now Begun